tpawlanta/MVC_OST/README.md

 # MVC_OST
-Tutorial on MVC for OST Interview.
-Learning how to use GitHub as well.
+Tutorial on MVC for OST.